theobald-software/theobald-software.github.io/content/_en/xtract-is/join-table.md

 **SSIS Version**

 The component Table Join requires the SQL Server 2012 Integration Services (SSIS) version or higher.
 Older versions are not supported.

+For further information about the SSIS version and its compatibility please refer to our [knowledgebase article](https://kb.theobald-software.com/xtract-is/list-of-the-ssisvs-versions-supported-by-xtract-is)

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}